 Agent Memory

 Persistent semantic memory for individual agents.
-Store facts, decisions, and preferences with confidence decay and automatic relevance-based recall.
+Store facts, decisions, and preferences with evidence links, lifecycle controls, and automatic relevance-based recall.

 Available on All Plans